kexiZeroing/FE-Learning-notes/knowledge/react/reading official docs.md

 ### Advanced Guides

 #### Code Splitting
 Bundling is great, but as your app grows, your bundle will grow too.
-Especially if you are including large third-party libraries.
 Code-Splitting is a feature supported by bundlers like Webpack which can create multiple bundles that can be dynamically loaded at runtime.
 It help you "lazy-load" just the things that are currently needed by the user, which can dramatically improve the performance of your app.

 The best way to introduce code-splitting into your app is through the dynamic `import()` syntax.
 When Webpack comes across this syntax, it automatically starts code-splitting your app.
 If you’re using Create React App, this is already configured for you and you can start using it immediately.